ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Data-2.png)
 *(Image by Author)*

-## Each word goes through a series of trainable transformations
+## Each word goes through a series of learnable transformations

 Each such row has been generated from its corresponding source word by a series of transformations - embedding, position encoding and linear layer.